Xinglab/IRIS/README.md

 ### Streamlined functions of major modules

-The common use of IRIS immunotherapy target discovery comprises four steps from three major modules.
+The core of IRIS immunotherapy target discovery comprises of four steps from three major modules.
 For a quick test, see [Example](#example) which uses the snakemake to run a small data set.
-* Step 1.
+* **Step 1**.
 Generate and index PSI-based AS matrix from rMATS output (RNA-seq data processing module)
-  + `IRIS format` option -d should be used to save the generated PSI-based AS matrix to the downloaded IRIS DB.
+  + `IRIS format` option `-d` should be used to save the generated PSI-based AS matrix to the downloaded IRIS DB.
   + Example files for `rmats_mat_path_manifest` and `rmats_sample_order` can be found under the 'example' folder for the test run.
-  + `IRIS index` will create an index for the IRIS format generated PSI-based AS matrix, and -o should be the path to the folder containing the AS matrix.
+  + `IRIS index` will create an index for the IRIS format generated PSI-based AS matrix, and `-o` should be the path to the folder containing the generated AS matrix.
 ```
 usage: IRIS format [-h] -t {SE,RI,A3SS,A5SS} -n DATA_NAME -s {1,2}
                    [-c COV_CUTOFF] [-i] [-e] [-d IRIS_DB_PATH] [--novelSS]